Box-Robotics/ros2-ouster-tools/ouster_tools/doc/perf.md

   </tr>
 </table>

-For this test I am duplicating the measurment point setup for Test Case 4 (so `TIME_FROM_ROS_RECEPTION`) but we are taking a minimally invasive approach to tuning the ROS2 middleware.
+For this test I am duplicating the measurement point setup for Test Case 4 (so `TIME_FROM_ROS_RECEPTION`) but we are taking a minimally invasive approach to tuning the ROS2 middleware.
 Specifically, we set some parameters on the Eclipse Cyclone DDS.
 The configuration file we are using looks like: